Ergoregion instabilities in rotating two-dimensional Bose--Einstein condensates: new perspectives on the stability of quantized vortices: Vortices and the linear problem

+To avoid singularities at $r=0$, the (real-valued) amplitude $f(r)$ of the order parameter must go to zero for $r\to0$ so that in the center of vortex the density is depleted.
+For a vortex in an otherwise infinite and spatially homogeneous condensate the order parameter tends to a constant $f(r)\to f_\infty$ at large distances, while the chemical potential is $\mu=gn_\infty=g|f_\infty|^2$.
+For a vortex of charge $\ell$, the current becomes supersonic at a radius $r_E\sim\ell\xi$, where the healing length $\xi=\hbar/(mgf_\infty^2)^{1/2}$ is calculated for the asymptotic value of the density.
+The healing length can also be seen as the distance at which the density reaches approximately half of the value at infinity \cite{pitaevskii2016bose}.
+Near the core of the vortex we are hence away from the hydrodynamic regime.

-To study the stability of these solutions one can adopt the Bogoliubov approach and linearize the GPE around the stationary state $\Psi_\ell$~\cite{castin2001bose}.
+A standard tool to study the stability of vortices is the so-called Bogoliubov approach, where one linearizes the GPE \eqref{eq:GPE-densityphase} around its stationary state $\Psi_\ell$ and looks for the eigenmodes of the linearized dynamics~\cite{castin2001bose}.
 To this purpose, we consider the (small) perturbation $\delta\Psi(\vc{r},t)$ and its complex conjugate $\delta\Psi^*$ as independent variables and group them into the spinor $(\delta\Psi,\ \delta\Psi^*)^T$.
-Given the cylindrical symmetry of the problem, we decompose the perturbation in its angular momentum $m$ components,